Last Updated on

 There are lots of ways to make passive income blogging.
 Passive income has always been something I’ve been passionate about because it’s a great way to make extra money from home and also:

 - I want my business to work for me.

-- I manage two blogs (my other blog is Travelling With A Dog) and with each blog post taking me anywhere from 3-8 hours to write, passive income is necessary to compensate me for the hours I put in while writing.
+- I manage multiple blogs and with each blog post taking me anywhere from 3-8 hours to write, passive income is necessary to compensate me for the hours I put in while writing.

 I’ve dove really deep into passive income and have learned a few things that I want to share with you today!